sendsmaily/sendsmaily-wordpress-plugin/readme.txt

 == Changelog ==

+= 2.2.1 =
+- Fix opt-in form not using selected automation ID
+- Fix shortcode not having attribute to provide automation ID

 = 2.2.0 =
 - Also use Polylang and WordPress's locale when determining language field.
 - Add link to API user creation guide for admin form.